ga4gh/ga4gh-starter-kit-passport/README.md

 ### Confirm server is running

-Whether running via docker or natively on a local machine, confirm the DRS API is up running by visiting its `service-info` endpoint, you should receive a valid `ServiceInfo` response.
+Whether running via docker or natively on a local machine, confirm the Passport Broker API is up running by visiting its `service-info` endpoint, you should receive a valid `ServiceInfo` response.

 ```
 GET http://localhost:4500/ga4gh/passport/v1/service-info